 Other Loan Options

-- Personal loan: The interest rates on these will likely be higher, but the loan terms are usually shorter.
+- Personal loan: The interest rates will likely be higher, but the loan terms are usually shorter.
 This means higher payments each month, but you could end up paying less in interest.

 - Reverse mortgage: With these, the amount the lender owes the homeowner increases over time due to interest and fees added to the loan balance every month.